Frequently Asked Questions

 Listed grade levels are for students entering that grade in the fall.

 Our courses are intended for school-aged children who are able to behave age-appropriately in a classroom setting.
 The youngest age courses are designed for students who have completed Kindergarten and are entering Grade 1 in the fall.
-Students may be asked to read and write at a grade appropriate level to complete the class activities.

 Listed grade levels are for students entering that grade in the fall.